 In 1904, looking for a job more aligned with his law enforcement interests—he was hoping to work for the U.S. Department of Justice—McDonald signed on as one of two university night watchmen.
 On April 18, 1906, he had planned to rise early to take a train to San Jose for a day of sightseeing on bicycles with his boss, a semiregular ritual that usually began with a predawn coffee at the campus power station.
 But exhausted by his double-duty working and studying, McDonald slept in, only to be catapulted to the floor in the morning darkness.
 He rushed outside to see the 1906 earthquake rollicking campus.
 “The commotion is indescribable,” he wrote.
 “The scrubs are tormented as if being twisted out of the earth.
 The very tops of the tall eucalyptus trees and others, without exaggerating, appear to meet the ground.”

-After the terra firm settled, he set out to check on Encina and Roble halls, and then the powerhouse, whose signature smokestack—“like the Hoover Tower of today”—had collapsed.
+After the terra had returned to firma, he set out to check on Encina and Roble halls, and then the powerhouse, whose signature smokestack—“like the Hoover Tower of today”—had collapsed.
 Near the spot where he would have been making coffee, McDonald helped pull bricks off the body of 22-year-old facilities manager Otto Gerdes, one of two fatalities on campus that day.
 Had he gone through with his original plans, McDonald guessed he would have been a third.

 The acute need for labor to rebuild the university brought McDonald back into campus construction, where he oversaw student crews cleaning brick from destroyed buildings for reuse.
 In 1908, the grad student in charge of student body business affairs approached him to become athletic caretaker.
 McDonald demurred, not least at the thought of working under students, who then controlled athletics and who had a reputation for disorder and rebellion.
 But the student was persistent, and McDonald tells a tale of being lifted off his feet by his relentlessness.
 In truth, there was only so far McDonald could be moved.
 The offer was for $45 a month, $15 less than McDonald was already making.
 As on the riverboat, McDonald knew his value.
 The student said he’d have to check.
 McDonald got his $60.